BNAKP/DSPortfolio/AB Testing/ABTesting-README.md

-# Audience Segmentation
+# A/B Testing

 ## Project Overview
-Audience Segmentation - Using Clustering & Classification to evaluate key audience viewing trends to identify high risk churn groups to target with CRM campaigns.
+A/B Testing - Using bayesian A/B testing to measure the impact of pricing and windowing changes in driving revenue growth.

 ### Problem